Greenbank Building, GR143

 Rookwood, J. (2017).
 Managing football hooliganism.
 In, Critical Issues in Global Sport Management.
 (Eds.
 N. Schulenkorf and S. Frawley). pp. 152-163.
 New York: Routledge.

 Brannagan, P.M. and Rookwood, J. (2016).
 Sports mega-events, soft power and soft disempowerment: international supporters’ perspectives on Qatar’s acquisition of the 2022 FIFA World Cup finals.
 International Journal of Sport Policy and Politics 8 (2), 173-188.

-Senior lecturer in Sport Business Management – teaching on modules including Sports and Leisure Events, Human Resource Management, Strategic Business Management, Sport Business Environments, Research and Sport Business and Contemporary Issues in Sport Business Management.
+Course Leader for Sport Business Management – teaching on modules including Sports and Leisure Events, Human Resource Management, Strategic Business Management, Sport Business Environments, Research and Sport Business and Contemporary Issues in Sport Business Management.